preeve9534/pdjr-skplugin-devantech/readme/04_configuration.md

 should interrogate the state of attached relay modules.
 Only relay modules which define a __status__ property will actually be polled at this interval.
-By default, __pollinterval__ is set to zero which completely disables polling of connected  modules.
+If __pollinterval__ is omitted or set to zero then all polling of connected modules is disabled.
 Polling should only be enabled cautiously and conservatively because of its potential impact on system performance.
 Optional.
 Defaults to zero.

-### Device definitions
+### Devices property

 The __devices__ array contains one or more _device_ objects, each of which describes the operating parameters of a relay module device in terms of its